Summer Engineering Research Program (SERP)

 Insurance

-• German health insurance (including liability and accident insurances) is included in the program fee.
+• German national health insurance (including liability and accident insurances) is included in the program fee.
 Insurance is valid in all EU countries for the duration of the program.

 Orientation/Introduction Week